andrepav1/Turing-Machine-p5js/README.md

 # Turing-Machine-p5js
-A Turing Machine Implementation using JavaScript and the p5js library
+A stand-alone Turing Machine implementation using JavaScript and the p5js library